Richmond Primary School

 Spelling

-We do daily discreet phonics lessons in EYFS and KS1 , and daily spelling sessions for children in KS2.
+Daily discreet phonics lessons take place in EYFS and KS1 , and daily spelling sessions for children in KS2.

 Children are taught the spellings 'rules' and 'patterns' outlined in the National Curriculum.
 Children access a longer, half an hour teaching session on a Monday, where new Spelling learning is introduced.
 This is then followed by four fifteen-minute sessions throughout the week.
 We base our sessions around: orthography and phonetic knowledge, etymology (history behind the words) and morphology (how the words are made up of different parts), the meanings of words and how to use them in sentences and a range of multi-sensory games and activities.